CCSU Courier – February 2013

 • Instituting a more sophisticated early academic-warning system that would allow faculty and students to address academic deficiencies while there is still time to correct them.
 Although a system is now in place, it needs to be refined, Mulrooney said.

 • The demand for academic support is well documented.
-In November 2012 alone, nearly 4,000 students took advantage of various academic coaching services offered by The Learning Center, up 25 percent from two years ago.
+Last year, nearly 4,000 students took advantage of various academic support services offered by The Learning Center, up 25% over the previous year.

 • Creating a Special Studies major for students who have successfully completed enough courses to graduate, but haven’t matriculated into a specific program.
 Approval for this program would have to come from the Board of Regents.
 “This would be a safety net for some students,” said Kirby.
 The team hopes to discuss the plan with faculty this spring,